rathianandk/streatslivemenu/README.md

 ## 📄 License

-MIT License - feel free to use this project as inspiration for your own food truck tracking solutions!
+MIT License

 ---

 ## 👨‍💻 Built With ❤️ for the Hackathon

-**Team**: Passionate developers solving real-world problems in the food truck industry
+**Team**: Passionate developer solving real-world problems in the food truck industry

 **Mission**: Connecting food lovers with their favorite mobile vendors through technology